thebarbican19/GDLogger/README.md

-# NSLogger
+# GDLogger
-<strong>NSLogger (NorthernSparkLogger)</strong> is a lightweight class for iOS versions 3.0 and above.
+<strong>GDLogger</strong> is a lightweight class logging class for iOS versions 3.0 and above, build for <a href="http://gradoapp.com">Grado</a>.
 It allows for quick, strightforward creation, and appending of formatted, multiple localized log files in your app.

 <h3>Setup</h3>
-We now support CocoaPod's <code>pod 'NSLogger'</code><p>
+We now support CocoaPod's <code>pod 'GDLogger'</code><p>

-Add <code>#import "NSLogger.h"</code>
+Add <code>#import "GDLogger.h"</code>
 <br/>
-In your .m file add <code>NSLogger *logger = [[NSLogger alloc] init];</code>
+In your .m file add <code>GDLogger *logger = [[GDLogger alloc] init];</code>

 <h3>Debugging</h3>
 to enable console debugging simply set <code>logger.degbugger = true;</code><p>
 <p>

 <h3>Mutiple Logs</h3>
-We recently updated <strong>NSLogger</strong> to support multiple log files.
+We recently updated <strong>GDLogger</strong> to support multiple log files.
 By default there will be only one log file saved locally.
 This is created when you log your first event.
 To create a new log file simply set the filename.
 Anything from now on will be saved into this new log.
 <p>
 <code>logger.filename = @"my-new-log";</code>
 <p>